-Pursuant to § 54.1-4412.1, D.6., Code of Virginia, in order for a firm to obtain a Firm CPA License the firm must be enrolled in the applicable peer review monitoring program of the American Institute of Certified Public Accountants (AICPA) or its successor, or in another peer review monitoring program for attest and compilation services, such as one sponsored by the Virginia Society of Certified Public Accountants (VSCPA) that is approved by the Virginia Board of Accountancy (VBOA).
+Pursuant to § 54.1-4412.1, D.6., Code of Virginia, in order for a firm to obtain a firm CPA license the firm must be enrolled in the applicable Peer Review monitoring program of the American Institute of Certified Public Accountants or its successor, or in another Peer Review monitoring program for attest and compilation services, such as one sponsored by the Virginia Society of Certified Public Accountants that is approved by the VBOA.
 In addition, the firm must comply with any requirements prescribed by the VBOA in response to the results of peer reviews.

-In addition to the random selection process, licensed Virginia CPA Firms will also be selected for a compliance review of their Peer Review as a component of any open investigation (enforcement case), or in situations where the VBOA believes that a Peer Review compliance review is warranted.
+Licensed Virginia CPA firms will be selected for a compliance review of their Peer Review as a component of any open investigation (enforcement case), or in situations where the VBOA believes that a Peer Review compliance review is warranted.

-Do not submit Peer Review documentation with the annual firm renewal unless specifically asked to by VBOA staff as part of the Peer Review compliance review process.
-However, Peer Review documentation must be retained for a minimum of 3 calendar-years preceding the current calendar-year.
+Peer Review documentation shouldn’t be submitted with the annual firm renewal unless specifically asked to by VBOA staff as part of the Peer Review compliance review process.
+However, Peer Review documentation must be retained for a minimum of three calendar-years preceding the current calendar-year.